Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 Enjoy the tranquil surroundings, observe unique flora and fauna, and appreciate the natural beauty away from the beaches.

-• Island Stroll: Take a leisurely stroll around the island, which can be completed in about two hours.
-Enjoy breathtaking views of Gili Air, Lombok, Gili Trawangan, and Bali’s Mt.
+- Island Stroll: Take a leisurely stroll around the island, which can be completed in about two hours.
+Enjoy stunning views of Gili Air, Lombok, Gili Trawangan, and Bali’s Mt.
 Agung volcano.

 Gili Air is the ultimate blend of the other two Gilis, with a unique and chilled-out island experience.